Skip to content

 • Tokens are JWTs and can be decoded to inspect claims using standard libraries or tools like Kinde’s JWT decoder.

-Test your M2M app from the Kinde dashboard
+Test your M2M app in Kinde

 Link to this section

-1. Go to your M2M app in Kinde
+1. Open your M2M app in Kinde.

-2. Select the Test tab
+3. Select the Test tab

-4. Select Generate token
+4. Select Get token

-5. Copy the access token and use it in your API requests
+5. Copy the access token and use it in your API requests.

 This is useful for debugging or verifying scopes and claims without writing code.